F.A.Q.

 What is SHared ARt EXhibitions (SHAREX Project)

-Because of rights, contemporary art can rarely be shared over the Internet.
+Because of rights, art of the past hundred years can rarely be shared over the Internet.
 This concerns most of the wealth presented by museums, festivals and other cultural mediators.
-The WallMuse platform features both digital rights management and a strong protection of contents, as well as multi-screen broadcasting.
+The WallMuse app features both digital rights management and a strong protection of contents, as well as multi-screen broadcasting.

 Deployments concern: